spectrocloud/librarium/packages/docs/content/09-registries-and-packs/4-adding-add-on-packs.md

 }
 ```

-3. Create a sub-directory called `manifests`.
+3. Create a sub-directory called "manifests".
-4. Copy the desired manifest files to the `manifests` directory and reference them in `pack.json` as shown in step 2.
+4. Copy the desired manifest files to the "manifests" directory and reference them in `pack.json` as shown in step 2.
 If the configurability of the manifest is desired, then the manifest files must be templatized to introduce parameters, for example, _{{.Values.namespace}}_.
 These parameters are defined with default values in the `values.yaml` file and can be overridden in the cluster profile.

 permission-manager.yaml (partial)